kevinrudolph/AnsCassandra/README.md

 This Ansible playbook deploys an Apache Cassandra cluster on an AWS EC2 cluster running Ubuntu operationg system.

+=== Configure AWS EC2 Security Group ===
+- choose security group that allows all inbound and outbound traffic

 === Deploy cluster ===